caofanCPU/D8gerAutoCode/README.md

 - If you generated the **Controller.java** file, please note the interface returns type of **`Object`**, it should be modified to the project's uniform return type
 - In the above steps the `xx.java` file will report some errors, ***don't worry***, these just require you to import packages

-5.Default configuration file template for easter egg:
+5.1 Default configuration file template for easter egg:
     - In the ***`resource`*** root directory of the module where the `Model class` is located, create `d8ger.properties` property configuration file
-    - Type `d8ger` and click on` Tools`-> `D8ger`->` D8gerMore`, and yo will find some surprise
+    - Type `d8ger` and click on` Tools`-> `D8ger`->` D8gerMore`, and you will find some surprise

+5.2 Regex template for easter egg:
+    - Choose any blank file, Type `regex` and click on` Tools`-> `D8ger`->` D8gerMore`, and you will find some surprise

+5.2 NASA template for easter egg:
+    - Choose any blank file, Type `nasa` and click on` Tools`-> `D8ger`->` D8gerMore`, and yo will get the NASA manual
+    - Follow the manual, custom your config and write your own multi-lines need to be batch handled, then you will find some surprise

+5.3 Camel-Underline-Uppercase-Uncapitalize-Lowercase circle convert by one-click
+    - Choose word text in any editing file, press `alt` + `shift` + `cmd` + `U`, you'll find the changed word
+    - If not satisfied just press the shortcut again and again util you are.

-6.You will get the following default configuration information
+6. You will get the following default configuration information
     - It is recommended that you change the configuration items
         - `author` (you can't sign my name for the pits you dug!)
         - `apiUrlPrefix` (the interface url prefix should be configured as the project interface unified URL prefix)